HiLab-git/PyMIC_examples/seg_self_sup/lung/README.md

-# Self-supervised segmentation using PyMIC
+# Self-supervised learning for segmentation using PyMIC

 In this example, we show self-supervised training methods for segmentation implemented in PyMIC.
 Currently, the following self-supervised methods are implemented: